Terminal Tutorial

 /home/urawesome

-(Your terminal will say something different depending on the settings and your username.)$ ls
+$(Your terminal will say something different depending on the settings and your username.)$ ls

 Desktop monkey.txt